Doctoral Researcher, School of Comparative American Studies, History Department

 Supervisor: Professor Tim Lockley

-Fear in Print: Representations of Race in the Antebellum Southern Press, 1830-1860
+Fatal-Self Deception in Print: Negotiating Slaveholders’ fears in Antebellum Southern Newspapers, 1830-1860

 My research seeks a better understanding of the role of the southern press in propagating and encouraging the stereotype of the dangerous black male in the three decades leading to the Civil War.
 Historians have considered the image of the slave rebel in press coverage of slave rebellions and conspiracies, yet newspapers also often perpetuated a negative stereotype of the dangerous black male, even if they were not directly referring to African-American men, or even discussing American slavery.
 Indeed, the armed black male appeared in the southern press in many different guises: as the rebels of real and imagined slave rebellions; as fugitives; as free black males; as the accomplices of the Seminole Indians, as the rank and file soldiers of the British West India Regiments; and even as leaders of foreign rebellions who stood, metaphorically, in place of the feared black male.